 Candidates Eligible For LASIK

 LASIK is considered a safe procedure, yet it is not ideal for everyone.
 A thorough medical evaluation of the patient’s eyes must be performed to determine whether the LASIK procedure is appropriate.
-Good candidates for LASIK are patients who:
+Good candidates for laser vision correction are patients who:

 - Are over 18 years old